 Subject Detail Delegated by: Delegated to: Constitution and Scheme of Delegation - amendments.
-1. To make amendments to the Scheme of Delegation and other areas of the Constitution in order to reflect changes in legislation or regulations, job titles and the reallocation of functions of the Council between departments, provided that the amendments do not extend or reduce the existing delegations or other powers and duties currently listed in the Constitution.
+To make amendments to the Scheme of Delegation and other areas of the Constitution in order to reflect changes in legislation or regulations, job titles and the reallocation of functions of the Council between departments, provided that the amendments do not extend or reduce the existing delegations or other powers and duties currently listed in the Constitution.
 Council.
 Monitoring Officer.
 2. To make amendments to that part of the Constitution which comprises the Management Arrangements to the extent that such amendment reflects either a change in personnel or changes to the corporate structure which have been agreed by Council.
 Monitoring Officer.
 Independent Members of Audit, Standards & Governance Committee.
-To undertake all the administrative arrangements in respect of the recruitment of the Independent Member on the Committee, including • Short listing of candidates in consultation with the Chairman of the Committee for interview by the Appointments Committee; • Where only one candidate meets the essential criteria, in consultation with the Chairman of the Committee to make recommendations to Council.
+To undertake all the administrative arrangements in respect of the recruitment of the Independent Member on the Committee, including Short listing of candidates in consultation with the Chairman of the Committee for interview by the Appointments Committee; Where only one candidate meets the essential criteria, in consultation with the Chairman of the Committee to make recommendations to Council.
 Council.
 Monitoring Officer.

 Outside Bodies.
 To maintain and amend a list of external bodies and organisations to which Members have been appointed by the Council.
 Council.
-Monitoring Officer in consultation with the Leader. ----------------- -- ---------- ---
+Monitoring Officer in consultation with the Leader. ----------------- --- ---------- ---

+ENVIRONMENT

-ENVIRONMENT - 1.
-Business Waste Collection and Recycling Service Subject Detail Delegated by: Delegated to: Varying charges for the Business Waste Collection and Recycling service.
-To vary charges for the Business Waste Collection service when agreeing terms with customers within a variance of plus or minus 25% Council Head of Environmental Services 2.
-Cemeteries Cemeteries.
+1. Business Waste Collection and Recycling Service

+Subject Detail Delegated by: Delegated to: Varying charges To vary charges for the Business Council Head of for the Business Waste Collection service when Environmental Waste Collection and Recycling service. agreeing terms with customers within a variance of plus or minus 25% Services

+2. Cemeteries

+Cemeteries.
 To operate the Bromsgrove Cemetery and North Bromsgrove Cemetery within the Budget and Policy Framework.
-To determine applications to sell flowers at Bromsgrove Cemetery and North Bromsgrove Cemetery and to determine a suitable charge.
-To remove and dispose of floral tributes remaining on a grave where the grave owner has not complied with two written requests to remove tributes.
-Cabinet/ Leader.
-Cabinet/ Leader.
-Cabinet/ Leader.
+1. Cabinet/ Leader.
 1. & 2.
-Head of Environmental Services; Environmental Services Manager and Bereavement Services ManagerHead of Environmental Services; Environmental Services Manager and Bereavement Services Manager
+Head of Environmental Services; Environmental Services Manager 2.
+Cabinet/ Leader. and Bereavement To determine applications to sell flowers at Bromsgrove Cemetery and North Bromsgrove Cemetery and to determine a suitable charge.
+3. Cabinet/ Leader.
+Services ManagerHead of Environmental Services; Environmental Services Manager To remove and dispose of flora tributes remaining on a grave where the grave owner has not complied with two written requests to remove tributes. and Bereavement Services Manager